fact-benchmark/factbenchmark/how.md

 #### Agent

 Our name for accounts on this system.
 Usually each institution having access to the benchmark will have one agent.
-FactBenchmark itself also has its own agent, so that any data entered by Factbenchmark is clearly marked as such.
+FactBenchmark itself also has its own agent, so that any data entered by FactBenchmark is clearly marked as such.
 All data in the system (including scoring) is attributable to the agent that submitted it or calculated it.

 #### Claims.